 In addition to each household’s private dwelling unit, a “common house” (central building) featuring a kitchen and large dining room, plus additional spaces owned in common, such as workshops, playrooms, guest rooms, gardens, etc., provide ample opportunity for the interaction with others that the community was designed to foster.
 This usually includes design features such as locating parking away from each individual unit to encourage walking through common areas to reach one’s home.
 Each person in the community decides how much interaction they wish to have with others.
 Respect for privacy is also considered necessary and important.

-The architect team of McCamant and Durrett coined the term “CoHousing” for a concept they brought over from Denmark in the 1980s.
+Architects Katie McCamant and Charles Durrett coined the term “CoHousing” for a concept they brought over from Denmark in the 1980s.

 Since that time, more than 150 cohousing communities have been built in the United States.
 You can see a listing of most of them at The Cohousing Association of the United States, and search by state or geographic location.